MicrosoftDocs/cpp-docs/docs/cpp/c-cpp-language-and-standard-libraries.md

   - "zh-cn"
   - "zh-tw"
 ---
-# C/C++ Language Reference
+# C/C++ Language and Standard Libraries
-This section of the documentation includes guidelines and reference content for the Microsoft implementation of the ISO standard for C++.
+This section of the documentation includes guidelines and reference content for the Microsoft implementation of the ISO standards for C and C++.

 ## Related Articles